Makes 1 pizza base (adapted from Baker Bleu's sourdough) approx. 500g. For the pizza dough, we use an enriched dough using Mount Zero Arbequina EVOO.

 With our pizza we prefer a rectangle opposed to a circle.
 This is good for home as most baking trays are rectangular and makes things less fiddly.

 1. Pre-heat your oven to its highest setting 30 minutes before you are ready to load the pizza in the oven.If you have a cast iron roasting tray or pizza stone, use this.
 Preheat the iron cast tray or pizza stone in the oven.

 2. When your dough is nice and relaxed, sprinkle semolina on the bench, placing your dough down onto the semolina.
 Flour the dough and with your fingertips start making indentations into the centre of the dough.
 Work back and forth in an effort to create a longer piece of dough than round.
 Alternate from each end.
 Create length by picking up on each end and dangling the dough, letting gravity do the work!
 Then rest the dough for 15 minutes.
 You should have a deflated centre and a puffy ring of dough.
 Repeat the above process stretching the dough from the centre out, trying to retain that puffy ring of dough.
 This will create your beautiful crust.

 3. Transfer the dough to a wooden board.
 If you're using a home oven, to reduce the risk from heat burn we recommend using a piece of clean cardboard about 5mm thick.
 Apply semolina to the cardboard before you transfer your base.
 Stretch the dough all the way to the edge of the cardboard.

-2. Then, evenly add the Mozzarella, Gouda and Parmesan.
+2. Spread the cheeses evenly across the pizza.
 Season with white pepper and a sprinkle of Mount Zero Pink Lake salt.

 3. Now, tear up your roasted sweet potato and Mount Zero Manzanilla olives.
 Evenly place the sweet potato onto the base, almost in a grid.
 Place a chunk of olive near every piece of sweet potato so they complement each other with every mouthful.